MarvNC/light-novel-naming-scheme/readme.md

     For example, `241014` would be October 14, 2024.
 This is done to ensure consistent chronological sorting of releases and to bypass any confusion about volume numbers, which should be provided in the official title.
+- `v01`
+  - Optionally, a volume number can be included if the title does not already include one.
+For example, with　`『青春ブタ野郎』シリーズ` (Seishun Buta Yarou Series), each volume has a different title without a volume number, so it can be helpful to have a volume number in the filename.
 - `Title`
   - The title of the light novel.
 This should be **unmodified and copied as-is from an official retail/publisher listing**, without changing the whitespace